A Comfortable End: Is Hospice the Right Choice for Your Family?

 Medical Treatment is Limited

 A hospice resident is not expected to improve, and very few do.
 Because hospice is considered an end-of-life care solution, some diagnostic tests and forms of treatment may not be available to a hospice resident.
-For example, Medicare only provides a flat rate of payment per day of hospice residence, which disincentivizes the hospice agency from approving expensive diagnostic tests that may not benefit the resident.
+For example, Medicare provides a flat daily rate for hospice care, which disincentivizes hospice agencies from approving expensive diagnostic tests that may not benefit the resident.

 Know also that life-prolonging treatment will not be approved for a hospice patient, nor will hospitalization in most cases.
-It follows that experimental treatments and participation in clinical trials will not be allowed once someone enters hospice.
+It follows that experimental treatments and participation in clinical trials are not permitted once someone enters hospice.

-A patient and family should be fully informed of what procedures and treatments will and will not be available once they are admitted to hospice.
+The patient and family should be fully informed of which procedures and treatments will and will not be available once admitted to hospice.

 Establish Power of Attorney